0xheycat/Testnet-validator/Transformers/Readme.md

 sudo ufw enable
 ```

-## Upgrade TTFSC to v0.7.0 updated 29/sept/2022 (Latest version)
+## Upgrade TTFSC to v0.8.0 updated 30/sept/2022 (Latest version)
 > Transformer 2nd phase for public LIVE:

 Update Details
-1. Use ED25519 as the primary key.
-2. The amount of staking is now 5000 and needs to be staked all at once
-3. Improved synchronization algorithm to improve efficiency.
-4. The number of transaction fees has been lowered
+1. Added the verification of initial data during startup
+2. Optimized the node synchronization algorithm to reduce the impact of faulty data nodes
+3. Modified some interfaces.
+4. Resolved the problem that a node can register with itself
+5. Resolved memory leaks problem

 ## additional Instructions: